 We prepared to leave at first light, and were underway well before the weather turned ugly.
 In fact it was a beautiful morning.
 The sun had popped out to see all the boaters off after a rainy night, and the sky had a surreal kind crispness to it after many days of hazy summer sunshine.
 A good omen for our first cruise.

 Our next destination wasn’t that far off (approximately 24 miles), and we had plenty of time, which was a good thing because we were heading into the wind and could expect very little help from nature.

-We anticipated that it would be almost entirely up to diesel power to propel us toward our next anchorage at Northwest Bay, a small, quite protected anchorage near a logging sort, located between Parksville and Nanoose Bay.
-Our prediction was indeed mostly accurate, but there were a few opportunities to fly the fore-sails, which we gladly took advantage of, with absolutely no issues.
+We anticipated that it would be almost entirely up to diesel power to propel us toward our next anchorage at Northwest Bay, a small, quite protected anchorage near a logging sort located between Parksville and Nanoose Bay.
+Our prediction about getting little to no help from nature was, indeed, mostly accurate, but there were a few opportunities to fly the fore-sails, which we gladly took advantage of, with absolutely no issues.

 The time and effort invested into getting “Ready” to proper trim proved to be time well spent.
 She woke up every morning prepared for duty, and she unfailingly executed her tasks.
 A truly marvelous example of the C&C name.